bediger4000/NudeDetectorPHP/README.md

 Creates a GIF-format output file that has the "bounding polygon" of Ap-Apid's algorithm clipping the skin-colored pixels.

+### Generate fake nudity
+> `fake_nude.php x y imagefile`

+Generates a JPEG-format imagefile `x` pixels wide and `y` pixels tall.
+This image does not contain any nudity.
+In tact the "skin colors" it generates are usually not even in the realm of biological, but `Checker.php` will consistently label the image as containing nudity.
+Ha ha!

 ### How Does It Perform?

 In my personal evaluation, not very well.
 It almost always identifies portraits